Amazon's Newest Service Would Let Couriers Unlock Front Doors, Monitored By Cameras

 "Each time a delivery driver requests access to a customer's home, Amazon verifies that the correct driver is at the right address, at the intended time, through an encrypted authentication process," Amazon says in a statement.
 "Once this process is successfully completed, Amazon Cloud Cam starts recording and the door is then unlocked.
 No access codes or keys are ever provided to delivery drivers."

 The service will also allow you to unlock the door for friends or family.
-Eventually, Amazon says, it will have options for service providers (like cleaning services or dog-sitters) to enter as well.
+Eventually, Amazon says, it will have options for service providers (like cleaning services or dog sitters) to enter as well.

 Amazon Key addresses issues of security and convenience, while raising its own questions about security and privacy.